wolkykim/qlibc/README.md

 All container APIs have a consistent look and feel.
 It basically provides a creator function which usually returns a pointer to a container structure.
-Also, **all functions related to the container can be accessed through function pointers inside of the container**.
+Also, **all functions related to the container can be accessed through function pointers inside of the container** or traditional style direct access APIs.

 So, regardless of which container you use, you can simply put elements into a list with `pContainer->put(pContainer, ...)`.
 It looks like C++ classes,